 In the 19th century, lonesome cowboy Shane (Alan Ladd, This Gun for Hire) befriends rancher Joe Starrett (Van Heflin, Airport) and his family.
 Joe offers Shane a job at the ranch, which the wanderer accepts.
 In the meantime, The Starretts and their neighbors are being harassed by a powerful cattleman who wants to force the settlers out of their lands.
 Tensions build up to an inevitable showdown.

 Reaction & Thoughts:

-George Stevens’s Shane is one of the sacred cows of the American cinema.
-Much has been said about the film’s contributions to the American cultural iconography.
+George Stevens’s Shane is one of the sacred cows of American cinema.
+Much has been said about the film’s contributions to American cultural iconography.
 I feel, however, the movie’s most enduring bequest, which tends to go unnoticed, is its primarily visual language based on a binary system.
 The result shows that it is possible to create a harmonious marriage between homage and revisionism.

 Conclusions & Final Thoughts: